 Work with your Domino Data Lab technical account team on the best method to pull the Docker image into your Domino Data Lab environment.

-In your Domino Data Lab environment, navigate to the Domino Compute Environments page and create a new Compute Environment.
+In your Domino Data Lab environment, go to the Domino Compute Environments page and create a new Compute Environment.

 Create a Pluggable Workspace for SAS Studio in your Compute Environment